What To Do if You Get a Traffic Ticket

 Option 3: Plead Not Guilty and Go to Court

 The other option is to go to court and contest the ticket.
 If you do this, make sure you know the court date and where the right traffic court is located.
-Missing your court appearance means you “automatically lose,” says Larin.
+Missing your court appearance means you automatically lose, says Larin.
 On the other hand, if the police officer doesn’t show up, the case is dismissed.

+In preparation for your hearing, gather evidence about the incident and prepare your remarks.
 The best evidence “really depends on what the individual is fighting,” says Larin.
 In general, there are a couple types of evidence you can prepare:

 - Witnesses.
 Larin says witnesses may “not be the best [source of evidence], especially if it’s your friend” but testimony from people from the scene can be helpful.